zefer/energy-monitor/README.md

 # Energy Monitor

-This listens for, decodes, and sends electricity usage to an InfluxDB database so it can be plotted on a Grafana dashboard.
+This listens for, decodes, and sends electricity usage to an InfluxDB database so it can be plotted on a Grafana dashboard and MQTT for home automation tools.

 The electricity usage data used comes from a LightwaveRF Electricity Monitor which broadcasts usage over UDP on port 9761.